krsng-lab/krsng.github.io/README.md

 #include <stdio.h>
 ```
 ## Establishing the Conditions
-For our height, we only want to accept values of up to 8 and no less than 1.
+We want our height to be a positive integer between 1 and 8, inclusive.
 This can be achieved by utilising the do-while loop.
 ```
     int height;